nvotes/rmx/README.md

 ## Demo

-A demo can be run with
+An interactive n-curses demo can be run with

     cargo test demo --release -- --ignored